The mother of a 17-year-old gang-rape victim is relieved that her daughter is alive, but she says she can’t live like this anymore.

 Now it has emerged that over the past week she was repeatedly raped by seven men who filmed their crime and circulated it on social networks.

 The low-quality cellphone video shows a girl being raped in an open veld, screaming and begging for the seven young men to stop as they take turns raping her.
 They ignore her cries, joking and spurring each other on.
 The video ends with one of the suspects offering the girl R2 and she is heard crying.

 It was only after the footage was delivered to the police on Tuesday, by reporters from a daily newspaper, that a search for the perpetrators and the girl was launched.

 Within hours of the case having been lodged, seven young men – aged between 14 and 20 – were arrested on Tuesday at their respective homes.

-Yesterday, a 37-year-old Doornkop man was arrested by residents while trying to flee the area with the girl.
+On Wednesday, a 37-year-old Doornkop man was arrested by residents while trying to flee the area with the girl.